NCAR/citools/README.md

 All scripts must support "-h" and "--help" command-line flags for displaying help, and all scripts should support a "--version" command-line flag for displaying the version of the script.
+Scripts which support a "verbose" mode should enable it if the CITOOLS_VERBOSE environment variable is set and not empty.

 ## The Scripts